 The Company utilizes the services of numerous financial institutions, including banks, insurance carriers, transfer agents, and others.
-Anti-gun politicians, gun-control activists, and others may target these institutions and attempt to pressure them into ceasing to do business with the Company, or to use financial relationships to impose unacceptable and improper restrictions on the Company's business, which could have a material adverse impact on our business, operating results, and financial condition.
+Anti-gun politicians, gun-control activists, and others may target these institutions and attempt to pressure them into ceasing to do business with the Company, or to use financial relationships to impose unacceptable and improper restrictions on the Company's business, which could have a material adverse impact on the Company's business, operating results, and financial condition.

-Our insurance may be insufficient to protect us from claims or losses.
+The Company's insurance may be insufficient to protect us from claims or losses.

-We maintain insurance coverage with third-party insurers.
-However, not every risk or liability is or can be protected by insurance, and, for those risks we insure, the limits of coverage we purchase or that are reasonably obtainable in the market may not be sufficient to cover all actual losses or liabilities incurred.
-Moreover, there is a risk that commercially available liability insurance will not continue to be available to us at a reasonable cost, if at all.
-If liability claims or losses exceed our current or available insurance coverage, our business and prospects may be harmed.
+The Company maintains insurance coverage with third-party insurers.
+However, not every risk or liability is or can be protected by insurance, and, for those risks it insures, the limits of coverage it purchases or that are reasonably obtainable in the market may not be sufficient to cover all actual losses or liabilities incurred.
+Moreover, there is a risk that commercially available liability insurance will not continue to be available to the Company at a reasonable cost, if at all.
+If liability claims or losses exceed the Company's current or available insurance coverage, its business may be harmed.